ccapeng/programming/topic-coding.md

 	- Read again after typing.
 	- In the VSCode, just get used to intelliSense.
 		It's your code hint and pick the variable from the dropdown.
-		If not in there, you may have typo.
+		If not in there, you have typo.

 ## Block

 - Code block